 She also stresses that you’re building a relationship, slow and steady.
 “Never assume that you will be invested in right away,” Urban says.

-Before you start forging your connections, when it comes to knowing how to find investors, you’ve got be sure your expectations for small business investors are realistic.
+Before you start forging your connections, when it comes to knowing how to find business investors, you’ve got to be sure your expectations for small business investors are realistic.

 If you’re going to reach out, make sure that you have an airtight pitch.
 You might not be raising a full round, but you shouldn’t take finding small business investors any less seriously.
 You need a presentation; you need to know your numbers inside and out.
 You need a unique business proposition, and you need to have a vision for your company down the line.
 The investor needs to see a trajectory for growth and a way that they can get their money back down the line—and then some.

-Next, their process will require due diligence, which takes time on the part of the investors, and patience on yours.
+Next, the investor’s process will require due diligence, which takes time on their part, and patience on yours.
 This process isn’t instant.
 In fact, far from it.

 For instance, ecommerce company Lonely Brand was able to use their sales and growth to get loans based on their Shopify numbers.
 Founder Nick Kinports says the financing “has allowed us to lever up quickly without the need to take on angel investors.
 In fact, we recently rejected a proposal we were seriously considering because of the loans.”

-If you’re questioning if you have the business financials, acumen, or network, now might actually not be your time.
-Don’t forget that there other business financing sources for new businesses, too; even a business credit card can help you get rolling in the beginning.
+If you’re questioning if you have the business financials, acumen, or network, now might actually not be your time to find business investors.
+Don’t forget that there are other business financing sources for new businesses, too; even a 0% intro APR business credit card can help you get rolling in the beginning.

 Urban shares one piece of advice to all businesses, regardless of where you are in the funding journey.
 “Overall,” she says, “always build your business with revenue in mind, not investment.”